-For information about providing documents in PDF format, see below.
-For information about uploading documents to Dropbox, see below.
+For information about providing documents in PDF format and about uploading documents to Dropbox, see below.

 - What if I cannot provide electronic version of documents?

 You may either mail or bring documents to our office prior to the consultation.
 Please contact our office to discuss these options.
 The main issue is timing.
-If you mail documents to our office, we will need to allow enough time for our office to receive these documents.
+If you mail documents to our office, you will need to allow enough time for our office to receive and review these documents.